What Determines The Value of Land In Nigeria

 9. Age of Structures

-10. Title Clarity and Legal Status
+10. Title or Legal Issues

 11. Market Trends and Demand-Supply Dynamics